ArisStudio/ArisStudio_Legacy/README.md

 ## License

 This project is licensed under [GNU General Public License v3.0](./LICENSE "See LICENSE file").

+## Disclaimer

+This project is not affiliated with Nexon, NEXON Games Co., Ltd. nor any their affiliator.

+This project is intended only as a tool for fun.
+Any game assets and resources related to Blue Archive used in this project is property and copyright of those respective authors.

 <p align="center">Made with ❤️ by <a href="https://github.com/Tualin14/" title="Visit Tualin14 GitHub profile">Tualin14</a> & <a href="https://github.com/Tualin14/ArisStudio/graphs/contributors" title="See Contributors list">Contributors</a></p>